 “Bedrijfsarts re-integratie tweede spoor” refers to the occupational physician’s medical assessment of sustainable work capacity when returning to the original job or employer is unlikely.
 The physician advises what work is still feasible, under which conditions, and at what pace.
 That advice strongly influences when second-track (spoor 2) becomes appropriate and how the process is substantiated under Dutch gatekeeper legislation.
 This article explains what to expect in practice and how to use the advice without creating UWV risks.

-When does the occupational physician steer towards second-track reintegration?
+When does the occupational physician steer towards track 2?

 Bedrijfsarts re-integratie tweede spoor typically comes up once it becomes clear that durable return in the first track (spoor 1) is not realistic within a reasonable timeframe.
 The occupational physician bases this on medical limitations, recovery prognosis, and the availability of suitable work at the employer.
 The principle remains: maximize return with the current employer first, unless that is demonstrably not feasible.